HaoTse/text-summarization-rnn/README.md

 2. It will generate `content` and `title`.
 3. Run `broken.py`, it will use jieba to segment cotent and title.
 And this will generate `content_broken` and `title_broken`.
 4. Run `count.py`, it can count the segment words length of file, and can use the result to define bucket.
+5. Run `vocabulary.py`, it can output the vocabulary of all content and title.